QuantumScribble/Conversation_Logger/README.md

 - `setup.py`: This file is used to package your program into a distributable format and specify any dependencies.

+## Data Visualization

+For data visualization, we have chosen to use [Apache Superset](https://superset.apache.org/), an open-source platform for data exploration and visualization.
+Superset provides an intuitive interface for exploring data and creating interactive visualizations, making it an ideal choice for our project.
+Its extensive list of supported databases and integrations make it a flexible and powerful tool for our needs.

+To get started with Superset, refer to the [installation guide](https://superset.apache.org/docs/installation/installing-superset-from-scratch) in the official documentation.

 ## Installation

 To install Conversation Logger, follow these steps: